 Meanwhile, rudimentary, non-pretentious typography and minimalistic visual cues make way for a very easy-to-scan UX.
 CTAs use simple dotted line borders, while the only complex aesthetic element on the page is the glimpse of a video embedded in the background.

 The main menu, which is at the top center where the website logo usually is, points to the shop portion of the site.
 Each product comes with a carousel gallery of professional images, a choice of size and color and a light blue Add to Bag button.

-Little’s Coffee assortment of instant coffee, coffee pods, ground coffee and other products are displayed on a charmingly festive and user-friendly website developed by Kota creative agency.
+Little’s Coffee assortment of instant coffee, coffee pods, ground coffee, and other products is displayed on a charmingly festive and user-friendly website developed by Kota creative agency.
 A sticky main menu shrinks when a user scrolls, while three flagship products and a simple messaging with a CTA complete the above-the-fold section.

 A colorful display uses enough white space for each element to stand out on its own, while prominent, squared teal CTAs provide convenient shortcuts to the shop basket.

 Product pages feature a large picture of each coffee, along with related products and an option to leave a user review.

 - Striking color combo

 - On-brand web copy